You must be a member of MAC-ISA to be eligible for any scholarship.

 Application for the scholarships involve submitting a short narrative, no longer than one page, outlining his/her accomplishments, academic record and career aspirations.
 Applicants need to live or go to school in the MAC-ISA chapter region to apply for these scholarships and must be MAC-ISA members.
 Scholarships are awarded in the spring, for the fall semester and the deadline is usually at the end of March.

-MAC-ISA and TREES Virginia offer a scholarship in the amount of $5,000, in memory of Dr. Bonnie Appleton.
-This scholarship is available to students studying arboriculture, urban forestry, horticulture, nursery management or a related field with the intention of becoming a professional in one of these fields.
+MAC-ISA and TREES Virginia established the Bonnie Appleton Memorial Scholarship which is managed by the TREE Fund.
+The $5,000 scholarship, in memory of Dr. Bonnie Appleton is available to students studying arboriculture, urban forestry, horticulture, nursery management or a related field with the intention of becoming a professional in one of these fields.

 The scholarship and applications are administered through the TREE Fund.
 For more information on the application process go to the TREE Fund page.